 We recommend to perform pre-surgical blood work for our patients prior to placing them under anesthesia.
 Our dental team monitors each patient throughout the dental procedure to ensure the patient is responding appropriately to the anesthesia.
 We use very safe anesthetics and monitor your pet for any adverse reactions as they recover.

-How long can my pet go between dental cleanings?
+How long can my pet go between oral assessments?

 Some dogs (usually small breeds) can require a dental up to every 6 months to a year.
 Some dogs can go 3 to 4 years between dental cleanings.
 Assessment by your veterinarian will allow you to discuss your pet’s dental health and if excessive plaque or periodontal disease requires a cleaning.